Meeting of Defence Ministers

-- Journalists in possession of a NATO annual media pass (2020) do not need to request accreditation.
+- Journalists in possession of a valid NATO permanent media pass do not need to request accreditation.

-- Journalists not in possession of a NATO annual media pass (2020) need to request ad-hoc accreditation .
-Please find instructions on how to apply for ad-hoc accreditation or create a profile in Annex 1.
+- Journalists not in possession of a valid NATO permanent pass need to request ad-hoc accreditation here.
+Please find instructions on how to create a profile in Annex 1.

 - Media representatives who have successfully been accredited will receive confirmation by email.
 Media representatives are encouraged to bring a printout of the confirmation email when collecting their badge.